Professor Simon Joss

 - Professor of Urban Futures (Urban Studies)

 Professional appointments have included membership of funding committees (e.g. Wellcome Trust), advisory committees (e.g. chair of Vitae Researcher Development Advisory Group), technical committees (e.g. BSI Smart and Sustainable Cities and Communities SDS/2), examination boards (e.g. University of Oxford), and editorial boards (e.g. Journal of Spatial Research & Planning).
+In 2022, I was appointed Associate Editor of the leading international journal Cities.

 With a background in Science & Technology Studies (STS), my research interests are in the fields of: